Soy Así (song)

 "Soy Así" ("I Am Like This") is a ballad written and produced by Spanish composer Rafael Pérez-Botija and performed by Mexican singer José José.
 It was released as the first single from his twenty fourth studio album of the same title (1987).
 This song became the second number-one single by the artist in the Billboard Hot Latin Tracks chart, after the single "¿Y Quién Puede Ser?" two years before.
-In 2005, Mexican late "singer" Valentín Elizalde recorded a cover version of the single and included it on his album of the same name.
+In 2005, Mexican singer Valentín Elizalde recorded a cover version of the single and included it on his album of the same name.

 Background

 "Soy Así" was written and produced by Rafael Pérez-Botija, who worked previously with José José on the albums Volcán (1978), Si Me Dejas Ahora (1979), Amor, Amor (1980), Gracias (1981), Mi Vida (1982), Reflexiones (1984), and Promesas (1985).
 José José told magazine Selecciones that during 1985 to 1987, he had a personal crisis because "my life was going on airplanes, trucks, locked in a hotel room."
 His daughter was born in 1982 and that more or less balanced his marriage, but after a while he divorced his then wife.
 In the same year, he also finished his work relation with his manager, who also was his brother in law.
 During this events, and his on-going battle with alcoholism, José José recorded his album Soy Así.